comguard/McAfee-MVISION-EDR-Integrations/threats-monitoring/README.md

 ## mvision_edr_threats_quarantine

 This is a script to retrieve the threat detections from MVISION EDR (Monitoring Dashboard), and automatically quarantine the hosts.
-The script requires a username, password and a limit to query the threats.
+The script requires tenant_region, client_id and client_secret to pull the latest threats and quarantine the endpoints.
 The script will write a file called cache.log to safe the last threat detection date.
 In case of internet connection issue or script execution issue it makes sure to pull all newest threat detections.

+Client_ID and Client_Secrets can get generated with the [mvision_edr_creds_generator.py](https://github.com/comguard/McAfee-MVISION-EDR-Integrations/blob/master/mvision_edr_creds_generator.py) script posted in the main [repository](https://github.com/comguard/McAfee-MVISION-EDR-Integrations).

 Further the script allows to specify minimum severity of the threats, that will be processed.